-- We have appointed C&C Consulting Services Ltd to advise Management on matters relating to safety and health, i.e., relevant legislation, Codes of Practices and guidance material, fire precautions, the suitability of safety equipment and accident reporting procedures. - Health and Safety Inspections: Where instructed, monitor by inspection of the workplaces and operations, workshops and accommodation, the safety and health performance of employees and to provide regular feedback on such inspections and other monitoring activities to the Senior Management. - Statistical Analysis: To prepare statistical analysis in accidents and causation classification, with recommendations on preventative measures.
-Investigate and Report Accidents: To investigate and report on major injuries, notifiable dangerous occurrences, serious occupational ill-health, - Investigate and Report Accidents.
-To investigate and report on high injuries, notinable dangerous occurrences, senous occupational in-nearin, other accidents and incidents and to attend and report on legal proceedings in which we or Sub-Contractors working on our behalf may be involved.
-Promoting Safety: To promote good working relations with the Health and Safety Executive and other enforcing Authorities and to strive at all times to - achieve with the co-operation of Management, compliance with current Legislation.
+- We have appointed C&C Consulting Services Ltd to advise Management on matters relating to safety and health, i.e., relevant legislation, Codes of Practices and guidance material, fire precautions, the suitability of safety equipment and accident reporting procedures. - Health and Safety Inspections: Where instructed, monitor by inspection of the workplaces and operations, workshops and accommodation, the safety and health performance of employees and to provide regular feedback on such inspections and other monitoring activities to the Senior Management. - Statistical Analysis: To prepare statistical analysis in accidents and causation classification, with recommendations on preventative measures. - Investigate and Report Accidents: To investigate and report on major injuries, notifiable dangerous occurrences, serious occupational ill-health, other accidents and incidents and to attend and report on legal proceedings in which we or Sub-Contractors working on our behalf may be involved. - Promoting Safety: To promote good working relations with the Health and Safety Executive and other enforcing Authorities and to strive at all times to achieve with the co-operation of Management, compliance with current Legislation.